doctorzul/Energy-production-plotting/README.md

 # Monthly Energy Consumption & Production Visualizer

-This Python tool helps you visualize monthly energy consumption data and optionally overlay production data (e.g., solar energy generation) for a given year.
+A Python script to visualize monthly energy consumption from Excel files and overlay standardized production data (like solar generation) for comparison.
+Created at the request of my dad.
+Monetarily unpaid, but compensated in the form of daily feedings, which we common folk usually call “meals” (his words, not mine).

 ## Features